Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning: The Importance and Challenges of Accounting: Why a New Framework?

 \subsection{FPOs Can Be Misleading}

-Floating Point Operations (FPOs) are the de facto standard for reporting ``efficiency'' of a deep learning model~\citep{DBLP:journals/corr/abs-1907-10597}, and intuitively they should be correlated with energy efficiency -- after all, fewer operations should result in faster and more energy efficient processing.
+Floating Point Operations (FPOs) are the de facto standard for reporting ``efficiency'' of a deep learning model~\citep{DBLP:journals/corr/abs-1907-10597}, and intuitively they should be correlated with energy efficiency---after all, fewer operations should result in faster and more energy efficient processing.
 However, this is not always the case.

-Previously, \citet{jeon2018constructing} demonstrated mechanisms for constructing networks with larger FPOs, but lower inference time -- discussing the ``Trap of FLOPs''.
+Previously, \citet{jeon2018constructing} demonstrated mechanisms for constructing networks with larger FPOs, but lower inference time---discussing the ``Trap of FLOPs''.
 Similarly, \citet{qin2018diagonalwise} show how Depthwise 3x3 Convolutions comprised just 3.06\% of an example network's Multiply-Add operations, while utilizing 82.86\% of the total training time in the FPO-efficient MobileNet architecture~\cite{howard2017mobilenets}.
 Underlying optimizations at the firmware, deep learning framework, memory, or even hardware level can change energy efficiency and run-time.
-This discrepancy has led to Github Issues where users expect efficiency gains from FPO-efficient operations, but do not observe them.\footnote{See for example: \href{https://web.archive.org/web/20191226202025/https://github.com/tensorflow/tensorflow/issues/12132}{https://github.com/tensorflow/tensorflow/issues/12132} and \href{https://web.archive.org/web/20191226202050/https://github.com/tensorflow/tensorflow/issues/12940}{https://github.com/tensorflow/tensorflow/issues/12940}}
+This discrepancy has led to Github Issues where users expect efficiency gains from FPO-efficient operations, but do not observe them.\footnote{See for example: \href{https://web.archive.org/web/20191226202025/https://github.com/tensorflow/tensorflow/issues/12132}{https://github.com/tensorflow/tensorflow/issues/12132} and \href{https://web.archive.org/web/20191226202050/https://github.com/tensorflow/tensorflow/issues/12940}{https://github.com/tensorflow/tensorflow/issues/12940}} This has also been observed by \citet{googlecvpr} and \citet{energysysml}.

-\begin{example} To investigate this empirically, we repeatedly run inference through pre-trained image classification models and measure FPOs, parameters, energy usage, and experiment length using the \emph{experiment-impact-tracker} framework.
+\begin{exampleinline} To investigate this empirically, we repeatedly run inference through pre-trained image classification models and measure FPOs, parameters, energy usage, and experiment length using the \emph{experiment-impact-tracker} framework.
 As described in Figure~\ref{fig:imagenet}, we find little correlation between FPOs and energy usage or experiment runtime when comparing across different neural network architectures.
-However, within an architecture -- relying on the same operation types, but with different numbers of operations -- FPOs are almost perfectly correlated with energy and runtime efficiency.
-Thus, while FPOs are useful for measuring relative ordering within architecture classes, they are not adequate on their own to measure energy or even runtime efficiency. \end{example}
+However, within an architecture---relying on the same operation types, but with different numbers of operations---FPOs are almost perfectly correlated with energy and runtime efficiency.
+Thus, while FPOs are useful for measuring relative ordering within architecture classes, they are not adequate on their own to measure energy or even runtime efficiency. \end{exampleinline}